quantinium3/obsidian/quantinium/University/Data_Mining/Module_1/OLAP.md

 - **Use Case**: Ad-hoc queries on massive, dynamic datasets where precomputing isn’t practical.

 #### 3. HOLAP (Hybrid OLAP)
-- **How It Works**: Combines MOLAP and ROLAP—stores some data in cubes (for speed) and leaves detailed data in the relational database (for scale).
+- Combines MOLAP and ROLAP—stores some data in cubes (for speed) and leaves detailed data in the relational database (for scale).
-- **Storage**: Aggregates in cubes, raw data in tables.
+- Aggregates in cubes, raw data in tables.
-- **Example**: High-level summaries (e.g., yearly sales) in a cube, drill-down details (e.g., daily transactions) fetched via SQL.
+- High-level summaries (e.g., yearly sales) in a cube, drill-down details (e.g., daily transactions) fetched via SQL.
 - **Pros**:
   - Balances speed and scalability.
   - Flexible for varied workloads.